Counterinsurgency in Manchuria: Peasant brotherhoods

 "Peasant brotherhoods" were a traditional form of mutual protection by Chinese small-holders and tenant farmers.
 Waves of immigrants fleeing the wars of the Warlord era that ravaged north and central China came to Manchuria since 1926 at the rate of one million a year.
 These included many peasants belonging to the two predominant brotherhoods, the Red Spear Society and the Big Swords Society, which aided the immigrants in establishing themselves and provided for protection against both bandits and rapacious landlords.

 The Red Spear Society was strongest in the hinterlands of Fengtian and countryside around Harbin.
 The Big Swords Society predominated in southeastern Jilin and adjoining parts of Fengtian.
 In 1927, the Big Swords had spearheaded an uprising triggered by the collapse of the prevailing Feng-Piao paper currency.
 During the rebellion the Big Swords were respected by the peasants because they did not harm or plunder the common people, but resisted the officials of the warlord Zhang Zuolin.

 After the Japanese invasion, the Big Swords Society disturbed the Jiandao in southeast Fengtian along the Korean border, and rose en masse in response to the declaration of Manchukuo on 9 March 1932.
 The Big Swords became the principal component of partisan resistance in this region, forming loose ties with the Anti-Japanese Volunteer Armies.
-The bandit leader Lao Pie-fang commanded several bands of Big Swords in western Fengtian.
+The bandit leader Zhang Haitian commanded several bands of Big Swords in western Fengtian.
 The Big Swords in southeast Jilin were allied with Wang Delin, and General Feng Zhanhai organized and trained a Big Sword Corps of 4,000 men.

 The Red Spear Society groups were more widespread.
 Members formed important centers of resistance as the war spread out through the countryside.
 Red Spears frequently attacked the S.M.R.
 Zone from the Xinlitun and Dongfeng districts, close to Mukden and the Fushun coal mines.
 They were led by a young officer of the Fengtian Army, Tang Juwu.
 Red Spear Society units displayed extraordinary staying power in this area; almost two years after the Mukden Incident, a group of 1,000 Red Spear members stormed Dongfeng prefecture near Mukden on 3 June 1933, long after the large Volunteer Armies had been defeated.

 However, both the Red Spear Society and the Big Sword Society were made up largely of uneducated and poorly trained peasants, and had a traditionalist, quasi-religious character.
 Members of the brotherhoods placed their faith in rustic magic and belief in the righteous character's Heavenly reward.
 Big Sword members claimed that their spells made them immune to bullets.
 Red Spear bands were in many cases led by Buddhist monks as they went into battle, with their clothes and weapons decorated with magic inscriptions similar to that of the earlier Boxer movement.